Nouns are verbs (Philippine birds)

 Awagami corn and indigo leaf paper, poem, angled wooden frame (three diptychs)

 The poem dispersed in the three diptychs is composed of selected dictionary definitions of verbs found in the common names of Philippine birds both endemic and rare/accidental (e.g. Crested Myna, Benguet Bush Warbler, Eurasian Skylark).
-Philippine birds touches on imaginations of Adam naming all creatures, the scientific practices of taxonomy and ethology, millenia of animal domestication and selective breeding, and other modes of human intervention such as cloning and genetic modification.
+Philippine birds touches on imaginations of Adam naming all creatures, the scientific practices of taxonomy and ethology, and millenia of evolution, domestication, migration, and extinction.

 Nothing human is alien to me

 Group exhibition curated by Carlos Quijon, Jr.

 12 Aug - 23 Sept 2023

 Documentation photos courtesy of Kenta Chai and A+ Works of Art